-To add an existing Resource Interaction:
+To add an existing Resource Interaction

-- 1. Click the Add Existing Resource Interaction button and select Resource Interactions and Resource Interfaces. - 2.
-Once the Resource Interface has been selected, all Resource Interactions flowing via it will be added to the table. - NOTE Resource Interaction identifier.
-Resource Interaction Item Name, Producing and Consuming Functions, and wide range of measurement cells are allowed to edit in the table.
-All other cells are read only. - You may use an SV-1 product to create or modify a Resource Interaction. - You can remove the Rows (Resource Interactions) from the model or table, order, or export them to a CSV or HTML format. - Right-click on a cell to see more menus.
+- 1. Click the Add Existing and select Resource Interactions. - 2.
+Click OK, when you are done.
+The rows with selected resource interactions are added to the table. - NOTE Resource Interaction identifier, Resource Interaction Item Name, Producing and Consuming Functions, and wide range of measurement cells are allowed to edit in the table.
+Sending Performer, Receiving Performer, and Implements cells are read only. - You may use an SV-1 product to create or modify a Resource Interaction. - You can remove the Rows (Resource Interactions) from the model or table, order, or export them to a CSV or HTML format. - Right-click on a cell to see more menus.